TechCareCap/BangleApps/README.md

 </html>
 ```

 This'll then be loaded in to the watch.
-See [apps/qrcode/grcode.html](the QR Code app)
+See [the QR Code app](apps/qrcode/grcode.html)
 for a clean example.

 **Note:** we specify a `url` for JS files even though it doesn't have to exist